Surf Forecasts:

 Best Forecast Surf Conditions for Noorderstrand this week:

-The most powerful waves expected at Noorderstrand in the next 16 days are 1.1m 7s and forecast to arrive on Wednesday (Jul 08) at 5AM.
-Winds are predicted to be onshore at the time the swell arrives.
+The most powerful waves expected at Noorderstrand in the next 16 days are 1.1m 7s and forecast to arrive on Sunday (Jul 19) at 8AM.
+Winds are predicted to be cross-onshore at the time the swell arrives.
+The largest open ocean swell (not directed at the beach) is 0.5m 3s period and expected on Thursday (Jul 16) at 2AM.

 | Wave Type | Time (CEST) & Date | Wave Height & Period |